 Tantrums are quite common — especially in toddlers and young children.
 But there are things you can do to manage and reduce your child’s tantrums.

-Tola runs our Family Life Program for Mums and Dads and, in her role, she speaks to many families who are trying to cope with tantrums.
-Here are her best tips for managing and reducing tantrums in children.
+The Family Life Program for Mums and Dads supports parents who are trying to cope with tantrums.
+Here are some tips for managing and reducing tantrums in children.

 When a child has a tantrum, it can be distressing — for the child and parents!
 Sometimes as parents we feel overwhelmed by a child’s tantrum, which makes it difficult for us to manage the tantrum in a good, calm way.